NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ## Preparation for Push Notification
 ### Set google-services.json File

-4. Publish google-services.json and register in the App
+4.Publish google-services.json and register in the App
 * Enter the application package name in the [Android Package Name] field.</br>
 i.e.) mbaas.com.nifcloud.advancepush * package name of the current project

+5.Add google-services.json
+* Click "Download google-services.json", and acquire Firebase Android configuration file（google-services.json）.
+* Open the project which is being used in Android Studio, and move to the App module (App Level) directory.

 ---

 .center[
 ![アプリ登録](readme-image-en/RegisterApp.png)
 ]

----
-## Preparation for Push Notification
-### Set google-services.json File

-5. Add google-services.json
-* Click "Download google-services.json", and acquire Firebase Android configuration file（google-services.json）.
-* Open the project which is being used in Android Studio, and move to the App module (App Level) directory.

 ---